 Some years ago, traditional organizations managed their departments individually and separately, which lacked integration in IT areas.
-That is why DevOps appears, whose job is to develop and implement software collaboratively.
+DevOps job is to develop and implement software collaboratively.

 Will implementing DevOps benefit the company?

-In this way, if you integrate a productive and collaborative methodology, it will be one of the first steps to develop new business cases.
+If you integrate a productive and collaborative methodology, it will be one of the first steps to develop new business cases.
 Development Operations or DevOps’ identifies the partnership between development and operations departments.
-This union proposes to enhance their collaboration’s effectiveness, reducing the risk of production involved with repeated shifts or deliveries in development.
+This union proposes to enhance collaboration effectiveness, reducing the risk of production involved with repeated shifts or deliveries in development.

 Imagine that in the development of software solutions, the operations did not communicate with the development.
 Although it is easy to imagine because it is very frequent, you should not think that this is happening in your company.
 Sometimes, you should only create applications, but in reality, you should go further: creating truly disruptive and innovative services that solve business problems.

-Many companies today are not successful with their software projects, and it all ultimately has to do with how the software is being delivered and developed.
+Many companies today are not successful with their software projects, and it ultimately has to do with how the software is being developed and delivered.

 There are several common DevOps methods that organizations use to speed up and improve product development and releases.
 They are typically presented as software development practices and methodologies.
 Among the most popular are Scrum, Kanban, and Agile:

-- Scrum.
-Scrum defines how the team members must collaborate to achieve together to accelerate development projects and quality control.
+- Scrum: It defines how the team members must collaborate to achieve together to accelerate development projects and quality control.
 Scrum practices include core workflows and specific terminology.

-- Kanban.
-Kanban originated from the efficiencies that were achieved at the Toyota factory.
+- Kanban: It originated from the efficiencies that were achieved at the Toyota factory.
 Kanban prescribes that the “work in progress” (WIP) status of a software project must be controlled on a Kanban board.